What To Eat in Vietnam: Bahn Mi, Phở, And Beyond

 Stretching across several blocks in the Old Quarter, this bustling market transforms into a culinary wonderland every weekend, drawing locals and tourists alike to feast on delicious bites.

-From the iconic banh mi to refreshing goi cuon (fresh spring rolls) and decadent che (sweet dessert soups), the Hanoi Night Market serves up a smorgasbord of flavors.
+The Hanoi Night Market serves up a smorgasbord of flavours, from the iconic banh mi to refreshing goi cuon (fresh spring rolls) and decadent che (sweet dessert soups).

 Signature Offerings

-• Banh mi: The quintessential Vietnamese sandwich, typically priced around 30,000 VND ($1.30).
-With its crispy baguette and savory fillings, it’s the perfect late-night snack.
+Banh mi: The quintessential Vietnamese sandwich, typically priced around 30,000 VND ($1.30).
+With its crispy baguette and savoury fillings, it’s the perfect late-night snack.

 Market Hours: Open every weekend from 6:00 PM to 11:00 PM, the market is best enjoyed in the evening when the energy is electric and the food stalls are in full swing.